junxit/us-congress-bills-114/bill.md

 ## § 4.
 Definitions

-As used in this Act—
+As used in this Act and for purposes of the rules required by this Act—

 - **(1)** the term Commission means the Federal Communications Commission;
 - **(2)** the term mobile service means commercial mobile service (as defined in section 332 of the Communications Act of 1934 (47 U.S.C.
 332)) or commercial mobile data service (as defined in section 6001 of the Middle Class Tax Relief and Job Creation Act of 2012 (47 U.S.C.
 1401));